 Nursing homes are even more expensive.
 The average cost of a private room in a nursing home in Los Angeles is $9,125 a month or $109,500 a year.

-In fact, the number one reason we see people interested in building an accessory dwelling unit (granny flat) is to house an aging family member.
+In fact, the number one reason we see people interested in building an accessory dwelling unit (granny flat) is to house an aging family member – quite possibly the best option for families needing extra space.

-• Eliminate thresholds.
+- Eliminate thresholds throughout the garage floor.
 It can be very difficult to cross thresholds that are even 1/2″ high when using a walker.

-Here are some sample garage conversion layouts that are ideal for one-bedroom or studio spaces.
+Here are some sample garage conversion layouts that are ideal for one-bedroom or studio apartment spaces.

 Can you convert a garage into an accessory dwelling unit?

 Yes!
-In fact, converting your garage into a granny flat is one of the only ways to LEGALLY turn it into a living space.
+In fact, converting your garage into an ADU is one of the only ways to LEGALLY turn it into a long-term living space.

 In California, Washington, Portland, Austin, Denver, Boulder, and other places across the United States converting an existing permitted structure, like a garage, has never been easier.
 If you want some advice on your garage conversion download this free guide to get started.

-A legal granny flat has a bathroom, living space, its own private entrance, and a kitchen.
-Want to learn more about granny flat basics?
-Check this article out.
+A legal ADU with building permits has a bathroom, living space, its own private entrance, and a kitchen.
+Want to learn more about ADU basics?
+Check out this ADU Basics article.

 Can you put a bathroom in a garage?

 Yes.
-To legally convert a garage you must turn it into an accessory dwelling unit.
-By law, an ADU has a bathroom, kitchen, living space, and a separate entrance.
+To legally convert a garage into a long-term living space you must turn it into an accessory dwelling unit.
+By law, an ADU has a full bathroom, kitchen, living space, and a separate entrance.

 What do I do with a driveway after a garage conversion?